-The commercial court has jurisdiction to hear insolvency claims based on the IBL and ICL.
+The Commercial Court has jurisdiction to hear insolvency claims based on the IBL and ICL.
 Cross-border matters are not specifically covered.
-In addition, Indonesia does not recognise or provide other relief in connection with restructuring or insolvency proceedings overseas, as it has not adopted the UNCITRAL Model Law, and it has not ratified an international treaty that would enable Indonesian courts to recognise restructuring or insolvency proceedings issued in other jurisdictions.
+In addition, Indonesia does not recognise or provide other relief in connection with restructuring or insolvency proceedings overseas, as it has not adopted the UNCITRAL Model Law, and it has not ratified an international treaty that would enable Indonesian courts to recognise restructuring or insolvency proceedings commenced or decisions issued in other jurisdictions.